BigDataWUR/AgML-CY-Bench/README.md

 The objective of AgML Crop Yield Forecasting task is to create a benchmark to compare models for crop yield forecasting across countries and crops.
 The models and forecasts can be used for food security planning or famine early warning.

 ## How to contribute
 Thank you for your interest in contributing to AgML Crop Yield Forecasting.
-Please check [Contributing guidelines](CONTRIBUTING.md) for how to get involved and contribute.
+Please check [contributing guidelines](CONTRIBUTING.md) for how to get involved and contribute.

 ## Additional information
 For more information please visit [the AgML website](https://www.agml.org/).